JeroenVerstraelen/MobileIP/README.md

 # Project
 Implementation of annotated RFC 5944 in the Click Modular Router environment.
 For more information you can look in the resources folder which contains summaries for all the necessary RFC's.
-The src folder contains the elements we used and the src/library folder contains the Click scripts.
+The src/library folder contains all the Click scripts.

 # MobileIP
 ![mobileip](https://photos1.blogger.com/blogger/5119/2878/1600/MobileIP-e.gif)